 (a) to the Authority, with full title guarantee, all Intellectual Property Rights (save for Copyright and Database Rights) which may subsist in the IP Materials.
-This assignment shall take effect on the date of the Contract or (in the case of rights arising after the date of the Contract) as a present assignment of future rights that will take effect immediately on the coming into existence of the Intellectual Property Rights produced by the Supplier; and
+This assignment shall take effect on the date of the Contract or (in the case of rights arising after the date of the Contract) as a present assignment of future rights that will take effect immediately on and shall execute all documents and do all acts as are necessary to execute these assignments and ensure the effective transfer of all Intellectual Property Rights.

-- (b) to His Majesty the King, with full title guarantee, all Copyright and Database Rights which may subsist in the IP Materials - and shall execute all documents and do all acts as are necessary to execute these assignments and ensure the effective transfer of all Intellectual Property Rights.
+- the coming into existence of the Intellectual Property Rights produced by the Supplier; and - (b) to Her Majesty the Queen, with full title guarantee, all Copyright and Database Rights which may subsist in the IP Materials